Homeopatch/customer_feedback_ai_explorer/README.md

 1. **Authentication & Authorization**: Implement user authentication and role-based access control.

 2. **Persistent Storage**: Replace the in-memory vector store with a persistent database like Pinecone, Weaviate, or Milvus.

-3. **Batch Processing**: Add support for processing large datasets in batches to avoid memory issues.

 4. **Caching**: Implement caching for common queries to reduce API costs and improve performance.